UnicSix/pwsh-gdb-dashboard/README.md

 ```

 - Setting up scripts to pipe dashboard output to file, and print in the other powershell
+- You can also clone the repo like using gdb-dashboard
 > ```gdb-dashboard.ps1```
 > ```powershell
 > param($filename)